-MIC Range MRSA VRE MRSA and VRE < 1 μg/mL 18 compounds 51 compounds 17 compounds $>1$ to $<2 \ \mu g/mL$ 65 compounds 100 compounds 61 compounds $>2$ to $< 4 \ \mu g/mL$ 74 compounds 80 compounds 21 compounds
+MIC Range MRSA VRE MRSA and VRE < 1 μg/mL 18 compounds 51 compounds 17 compounds >1 to <2 μg/mL 65 compounds 100 compounds 61 compounds >2 to $< 4 \mu g/mL$ 74 compounds 80 compounds 21 compounds

-Analogs with good MIC are tested for cytotoxicity (CC50; $\mu$ g/mL) vs. mammalian cell lines Hep G2 (liver) and HEK 293t (kidney), and against primary human hepatocytes.
-Several compounds show significant reduction of cytotoxicity (CC50 >128 $\mu$ g/mL for both cell lines) as compared to ACX-375C (CC50 =35 $\mu$ g/mL).
+Analogs with good MIC are tested for cytotoxicity (CC50; μ g/mL) vs. mammalian cell lines Hep G2 (liver) and HEK 293t (kidney), and against primary human hepatocytes.
+Several compounds show significant reduction of cytotoxicity (CC50 >128 μ g/mL for both cell lines) as compared to ACX-375C (CC50 =35 μ g/mL).
 The thermodynamic solubility has been improved for numerous compounds as well.

 To date, a number of potential lead compounds have been tested in a lethal systemic MRSA-infection mouse model vs. vancomycin and vehicle control.
 These data show that some of our novel compounds show superior efficacy vs. low-dose vancomycin, as demonstrated by an increase in survival rate and duration, including one new lead compound dosed orally.
-Additional preliminary work demonstrated good bactericidal activity for several compounds vs. MRSA and VRE, as well as significant post-antibiotic effect (PAE >5 hours) vs. VRE, but not vs. MRSA.
+Additional preliminary work demonstrated good bactericidal activity for several compounds vs. MRSA and VRE, as well as significant post-antibiotic effect ("PAE"), or the suppression of bacterial growth that persists after brief exposure of organisms to antimicrobials, (PAE >5 hours) vs. VRE, but not vs. MRSA.
 Early lead compounds show oral bioavailability from 33 - 59% in the absence of any absorption enhancing agents.
-An MIC screen of a few Acurx compounds vs. recent clinical isolates demonstrates potent activity against daptomycin-, vancomycin- and linezolid-resistant strains of MRSA, E. faecalis and E. faecium.
+An MIC screen of a few Acurx compounds vs. recent clinical isolates demonstrates potent activity against daptomycin-, vancomycin- and linezolid resistant strains of MRSA, E. faecalis and E. faecium.
 Based on the novel MOA for these Pol IIIC inhibitors, we anticipate strong antibacterial activity vs. all currently resistant isolates.